dentremor/Software-Defined-Infrastrucure/Software Defined Infrastructure.md

    ```
    The result is a huge list of file which all belongs to the following path: ```/usr/share/doc/apache2-doc/manual/```

-  5. In the last task we want host our documentation on our web server.
+  5. In the last task we want to host our documentation on our web server.
 But first we need to convert our .md to valid .html, which can be done with the pandoc package:
    ```bash
   $ pandoc -s -o index.html Software\ Defined\ Infrastructure.md
   ```